Jorge Cortés

 Abstract

 A popular way to approximate the Koopman operator's action on a finite-dimensional subspace of functions is via orthogonal projections.
 The quality of the projected model directly depends on the selected subspace, specifically on how close it is to being invariant under the Koopman operator.
 The notion of invariance proximity provides a tight upper bound on the worst-case relative prediction error of the finite-dimensional model.
-However, its direct calculation is computationally challenging.
-This paper leverages the geometric structure behind the definition of invariance proximity to provide a closed-form expression in terms of Jordan principal angles on general inner product spaces.
-Unveiling this connection allows us to exploit specific isomorphisms to circumvent the computational challenges associated with spaces of functions and enables the use of existing efficient numerical routines to compute invariance proximity.
+This paper investigates the geometric structure behind the definition of invariance proximity, showing that this notion is a purely geometric object and can be defined solely in terms of Jordan principal angles on general inner product spaces.
+This geometric viewpoint provides a simple closed-form expression for invariance proximity which in turn can be computed by a myriad of existing algebraic methods in the literature.

 pdf